alexj-lee/brainformr/docs/data.md

 ## Dataloader information
 We use a packed sequence format, so the returns from this function are not in general `(batch_size, length, features)` tensor but a `(length, features)` matrix.

-These are the arguments for the loader we implement:
+Here is the docstring for the loader:

 ::: brainformr.data.CenterMaskSampler.__init__
 	handler: python